fraktio/boilerplate-graphql-advanced/README.md

 ## Utilities

-- `/health` shows if the API is ready and running
+- `/health` shows if the API is ready and running 200 OK

 - `/version` shows the current version